 Fissure Sealants.
 Fissure sealants are a quick procedure and very effective in preventing decay providing a protective layer on the chewing teeth (the molars) to reduce tooth decay.
 Applying a sealant is quick and painless.
 Fissure sealants are a white or clear composite resin, similar to a white tooth filling.

 Mouthguards.
 It is vital that your child’s teeth are protected while they continue to enjoy playing the sport they love.
-At Riversdale Dental we offer custom fitted mouthguards for children especially designed to protect a child’s teeth while they play sport.
+At Riversdale Dental in Camberwell we offer custom fitted mouthguards for children especially designed to protect a child’s teeth while they play sport.
 Not only do the mouthguards protect your children’s teeth but they also reduce the risk of concussions as a result of impact to the jaw.

 Custom mouthguards that are tailored to fit your teeth have the advantage of being more comfortable and secure while offering great protection.
 We provide a fitting service to ensure that your child’s mouthguard is as comfortable as possible, in a colour or pattern they like and offers the best protection.